Continuation..

 foucault studies, No 4, pp. 19-52

-caesuras within the self can only be seen as symptomatic of failure to
+caesuras within the self can only be seen as symptomatic of a failure to

 understand, analyse and treat the emotional agitations which compel us to